pippinbarr/lets-play-ancient-greek-punishment-ui-edition/process/to-do.md

 - ~~Alter Danaids design to allow touch only input (e.g. eliminate need for mouseout)~~
 - ~~Create bevelled icons with  background colours (rounded divs?)~~

+- Add whatever it is you need to have an icon on mobile?
+(Just for my own use?) - https://codetheweb.blog/2017/12/14/html-icons/
 - I'm worried about sizing of icons on different resolution devices?
 Or is that getting stupid?
-- Investigate unfortunate mobile behaviours
+- Investigate unfortunate mobile behaviours (notably the fact that on my phone the page is scrollable!)

 # Other
 - ~~Randomly position dialogs on non-phone devices for sexier aesthetics?
 Cluster in the center but position a bit more haphazardly?~~

-- Make random positioning of desktop icons respect collision so they don't overlap by default?
+- ~~__THIS DOESN'T ACTUALLY MATTER THAT MUCH__ Make random positioning of desktop icons respect collision so they don't overlap by default?~~

+- Is the fact Sisyphus includes no myth language a problem at this point now that all the others do?

 # Bugs?

 -  ~~__BECAUSE I WAS DISPLAYING MULTIPLE SPANS AND HIDING ONLY AFTER CREATING THE DIALOG WHICH CHANGED ITS POSITION CALCULATION__ Why the fuck does the first Zeno dialog always appear slightly higher than the subsequent ones?
 Eh?~~
 - ~~Get rid of keyboard input and focus as entirely as possible~~

+- Slight jiggle of size when Full gets moused over in Danaids because it adds a border - not a big deal but not beautiful